-This must be done to remove any accumulation of oil, grease, sludge, etc., which may be present in system.
+This must be done to remove any accumulation of oil, grease, sludge, etc., that may have be present in system.
 These substances may cause boiler water to foam and surge, producing an unsteady water line, throwing water into steam header, and possibly preventing steam generation.